 6. Stop Stressing Out Bra

 Stress has been shown to have a mammoth amount of both short-term and long-term negative health effects.
 When stress is induced, the hormone cortisol is elevated.
 Many studies have concluded that abnormal increases in cortisol can quickly reduce testosterone.
 These hormones work in a seesaw-like manner: as one goes up, the other comes down.
 This, in turn, can lead to an increase in food intake, which can lead to higher body fat, which then leads to further reductions in Testosterone levels like some sort of vicious snowball.
 Stressed?
-Why not check out our list of the Top 10 Mindfulness Apps To Improve Your Inner Peace.
+Why not check out our list of the 11 Top Meditation Apps To Grow Your Inner Peace.

 7. Talk to your Doctor About Your Testosterone Levels